 (8) Airway management, respiration, and artificial ventilation, to include:

-(b) Pulse oximeter and capnography equipment application and reading.
+(c) Pulse oximeter capnography or capnometry equipment application and reading.

 (9) Patient assessment;

 (a) Auto-injector epinephrine administration;